vickygr89/news-documentation/Documentation/DeveloperManual/Index.rst

 .. only:: html

-	This chapter describes how to use the extension from a user point of view.
+	This chapter describes how to use the extension from a developer point of view.

 .. toctree::
 	:maxdepth: 5
 	:titlesonly:

-	Records/Index
-	Plugins/Index
+	ExtendNews/Index
+	HooksSignals/Index
+	Contribute/Index